About Durum Wheat:

 We at Baia Pasta only use brass dies because of the desirable texture that they generate.
 The textured surface of our pasta allows sauces to adhere to it and impart an artisanal touch to every dish.
 Moreover, brass dies are ideal to maintain the temperature within certain limits during the extrusion, retaining the natural protein structure and flavor of wheat.
 Our pasta is traditional in every sense: rough, thick and with an amazing “al dente” texture, with a deep wheat flavor.

-Ingredients: Organic durum wheat semolina flour, curry powder, lemon peel powder, water
+Ingredients: Organic durum wheat semolina flour, tomato powder, spinach powder, beets powder, water